 There are a couple of issues, now that we have enough repeats to get a real idea of what a blanket would look like.

 - 1. The partial diamonds on all four sides don't look very good.
 (This, of course, is a matter of taste.) - 2.
-The partial diamonds are going to touch the blanket's border on all four sides.
+The diamonds have a hiccup effect if we try to follow a diagonal line.